Quasilinear rough partial differential equations with transport noise: Introduction

+A possible motivation for the study of \eqref{problem} lies in HJB equations associated with stochastic optimal control problems, specifically in presence of mean-field type interactions.
+The rough term $X$ accounts for a fixed trajectory of an external, independent source of noise that can be considered as an observation.
+See for instance \cite{buckdahn2017,bonnans2018} and the references therein.

-Loosely speaking, the latter is built on Lyons insight \cite{lyons1998differential} that the rough input $X$ must be accompanied with additional information (such as iterated integrals of $X$ with itself).
-Throughout the paper, it is assumed that for each fixed $t\in [0,T]$, $X_t(\cdot )$ has at least three bounded derivatives and -- though some generalizations to $\alpha>0$ should be possible -- we make the assumption that $\alpha >1/3$.
-Here the second component $\LL^i$ is to be understood as a prescribed value for the (generally ill-defined) iterated integral
+In the context of \eqref{problem}, the pair \eqref{latter_pair} can be built on Lyons' insight that the rough input $X$ must be accompanied with additional information, such as iterated integrals of $X$ with itself \cite{lyons1998differential,lyons2002system}.
+For a path living in a functional space $V$ over the $x$-variable (as is the case of $X$ here with $V=W^{3,\infty}(\mathbb T^d)$), iterated integrals are usually understood as elements of the tensor product $V\otimes V$, and hence can thought of as functions of \textit{two} spatial variables $x,y\in \mathbb T^d.$ Here, the enhancement we rely on is much simpler, since the second component $\LL^i$ should be understood as a prescribed value for the generally ill-defined iterated integral

-and it is considered as part of the data\footnote{In Section \ref{sec:parabolic} we shall also employ the perhaps more suggestive notation $\bb{X^\mu}{\partial _\mu X}^i$ instead of $\LL^i$.}.
+This simplification occurs as a result of the presence of symmetries in \eqref{problem}, which are themselves consequences of Schwarz' theorem that $\partial_{ij}=\partial_{ji}$, together with the geometricity of $X$.
+For related investigations, we refer to \cite[Section 2]{hocquet2018ito}.
+Note that in Section \ref{sec:parabolic} below we shall also employ the more suggestive notation $\bb{X^\mu}{\partial _\mu X}^i$ instead of $\LL^i$, but it will be always considered as part of the data.
 As for the left hand side in \eqref{problem}, we assume the following strong parabolicity condition for $a^{ij}.$ \begin{assumption} $a\colon[0,T]\times \mathbb T^d\times\R\to \mathscr L(\R^d,\R^d)$ is symmetric, measurable, $C^1$ with respect to the third variable, and such that

 for some $\lambda>0,$ independent of $\xi \in \R^d$ and $(t,x,z)\in [0,T]\times\mathbb T^d\times\R.$ \end{assumption}